Space0025Pilot/web-dev-starter/README.md

 Added to a template website to create a website in which my classmates can get to know me!
 For this project, I needed to add CSS rules to make it fancy, unordered list about myself, and add a button and alert!
 Overall, it went well and I didn't exactly know how to create and implement the button and alert, but I do now and from this I learned a lot.
 Very informative and enhancing my skills.

 Note in the Live Preview the button and alert aren't supported.
 Open it in the browser and both functions work just fine.
+All you have to do to run this code is simply clone the repository and open the Live Preview on the HTML.
+Then interact with the website.

 ## Sources and Credits